 Not necessarily.
 The strategy only works if you can afford to pay medical expenses out of pocket without financial strain.
 If a $500 urgent care bill would put you in a tight spot, use your HSA - that is what it is there for.

-HSA Tracker gives you a digital, timestamped record of every medical expense — so when it is time to reimburse in 5, 10, or 25 years, you have the proof you need.
+The shoebox strategy is explicitly supported by IRS Publication 969.
+The only requirement is good record-keeping.
+HSA Trackr gives you a digital, timestamped record of every medical expense - so when it is time to reimburse in 5, 10, or 25 years, you have the proof you need.
 Start tracking your expenses for free.

 This content is for educational purposes only and is not tax, legal, or financial advice.
 Consult a qualified tax professional for guidance specific to your situation.